Burnham-On-Sea and Highbridge residents invited to join litter pick at Apex Park

-Burnham-On-Sea and Highbridge residents are being invited to join a litter pick at the town’s Apex Park.
+Burnham-On-Sea and Highbridge residents are being invited to join a litter pick at the town’s Apex Park on Wednesday (April 6th).

 The Friends of Apex Park are organising the clean-up in Apex Park as part of the Great British Spring Clean on Wednesday 6th April.